SSWConsulting/SSW.Rules.Content/rules/groups-in-microsoft-365/rule.md

 ### On-premises groups

 These groups are created and managed within an organization's local network, using on-premises infrastructure such as Active Directory.
 These groups typically have limited collaboration features and are primarily used for email distribution and security management.
-If we have to manage
+If we have to manage the groups, users, or laptops on-premises that are domain-joined it is easier to create a security group in AD.

+***NOTE: AD groups sync to Microsoft 365 (cloud), but Microsoft 365 groups don't sync back to AD***

 ![Figure: Choosing a group type in On-Premises Active Directory ](on-prem-group.jpg)